NewETown/Buddy-Android-SDK/README.md

 #### POST

-In this example we will create a checkin.
-Take a look at the [Create Checkin documentation](https://buddyplatform.com/docs/Create%20Checkin/HTTP), then:
+In this example we'll create a checkin.
+Take a look at the [create checkin REST documentation](https://buddyplatform.com/docs/Checkins#CreateCheckin) then:

     // Create a checkin
     Location location = new Location("");